-We will grant the underwriter an overallotment option.
-This option, which will be exercisable for up to 30 days after the date of this prospectus, will permit the underwriter to purchase up to 352,500 shares of common stock at the public offering price, less underwriting discounts and commissions, to cover overallotments, if any.
+We have granted the underwriter an overallotment option.
+This option, which is exercisable for up to 30 days after the date of this prospectus, permits the underwriter to purchase up to shares of common stock at the public offering price, less underwriting discounts and commissions, to cover overallotments, if any.

-The following table shows the total underwriting discounts and commissions to be payable to the underwriter by us in connection with this offering (assuming both the exercise in full and non-exercise of the overallotment option to purchase additional shares of common stock we will grant to the underwriter):
+The following table shows the total underwriting discounts and commissions payable to the underwriter by us in connection with this offering (assuming both the exercise in full and non-exercise of the overallotment option to purchase additional shares of common stock we have granted to the underwriter):

-Per S Per Share Total
+Per S hare To tal

 Without With Without With

 Over- Over- Over- Over-

 allotment allotment allotment allotment

 Option Option Option Option

 Public offering price \$ \$ \$ \$

-TT- 4